spencertipping/ni/doc/bloom.md

   definitely does not contain `$x`.

 These functions are available inside all Perl contexts.
-The other, and more common, way that you'd use bloom filters is by a pair of operators `zB` (compress into bloom filter) and `rb` (rows which match bloom filter).
+The other, and more common, way that you'd use bloom filters is by a trio of operators `zB` (compress into bloom filter), `rb` (rows which match bloom filter), and `rB` (rows which don't match bloom filter).
 The syntax is this:

 ```
 $ ni rows.txt zB45 \>filter     # compress lines as elements